tonightpass/kitchn/packages/kitchen/README.md

 ## Getting Started

-Visit [kitchen.tonightpass.com/docs](https://kitchen.tonightpass.com/docs) to get started with Kitchen.
+Visit [kitchn.tonightpass.com/docs](https://kitchn.tonightpass.com/docs) to get started with Kitchn.

 ## Documentation

-Visit [kitchen.tonightpass.com/docs](https://kitchen.tonightpass.com/docs) to view the full documentation.
+Visit [kitchn.tonightpass.com/docs](https://kitchn.tonightpass.com/docs) to view the full documentation.

-## Who is using Kitchen?
+## Who is using Kitchn?

-Kitchen is fully used by Tonight Pass and aims to be used by others to build their own products.
-Check out the [Kitchen Showcase](https://kitchen.tonightpass.com/showcase) to learn more.
+Kitchn is fully used by Tonight Pass and aims to be used by others to build their own products.
+Check out the [Kitchn Showcase](https://kitchn.tonightpass.com/showcase) to learn more.

 ## Community